sensu/sensu-go-workshop/README.md

    $ vagrant up
    ```

    That's it!
-You should now have a complete Sensu server installation running
+You should now have a complete Sensu Enterprise installation
-   locally, with Sensu's API and other ports mapped to you localhost address
+   running locally, with Sensu's API and other ports mapped to you localhost
-   space for further testing beyond this guide.
-This Vagrant VM also has a few
+   address space for further testing beyond this guide.
+This Vagrant VM also has
-   extras installed, including [InfluxDB][1] and [Grafana][2], which we will use during
+   a few extras installed, including [InfluxDB][1] and [Grafana][2], which we
-   this guide.
+   will use during this workshop.

    _NOTE: installing Vagrant is left as an exercise for the reader; please
    visit [vagrantup.com][3] for more information.
 This `VagrantFile` provides